 - people with low or no exposure to the sun.

-If you had yourself tested, I would love to know your results.
+If you had yourself tested for vitamin D deficiency, I would love to know your results.